 The Non-Toxic Kitchen Cabinet Conundrum

-Next up for Project One-Eleven was installing the cabinetry (as we’ve noted, the existing “kitchen” (more like kitchenette) was on the third floor—and we turned that one into a bathroom).
+In Lancaster, the “kitchen” (more like kitchenette) was on the third floor—and we turned that one into a bathroom.

 Kitchen cabinets can be a major source of VOCs, thanks to the fact that most of them are made from engineered wood products like plywood, particleboard, and medium density fiberboard (MDF).
 Each of these materials is made using resins called urea formaldehyde, which is classified as a carcinogen.
 And the resins in engineered wood products can continue to release VOCs into your home for months or even years after manufacturing in a process called “off-gassing.”